MicrosoftDocs/dynamics365smb-docs/business-central/ui-security-groups.md

 > [!NOTE]
 > User groups will no longer be available in a future release.

 Security groups are very similar to the user groups that are currently available.
 However, user groups are only relevant for [!INCLUDE [prod_short](includes/prod_short.md)].
-Security groups are based on groups in Azure Active Directory or Windows Active Directory, depending on whether you're using [!INCLUDE [prod_short](includes/prod_short.md)] online or on-premises, respectively.
+Security groups are based on groups in Microsoft Entra ID or Windows Active Directory, depending on whether you're using [!INCLUDE [prod_short](includes/prod_short.md)] online or on-premises, respectively.
 Groups benefit administrators because they can use them with other Dynamics 365 apps.
 For example, if salespeople use [!INCLUDE [prod_short](includes/prod_short.md)] and SharePoint, administrators don't have to recreate the group and its members.

 ### Optional: Convert user groups to permission sets